 Hardware and Sound

-When you look at the technical specifications for modern gaming keyboards and mice, do you notice that many manufacturers provide life span estimations like: this keyboard will last 80 million keypresses or this mouse will last 30 million clicks?
-But what do these metrics actually mean?
-Can you use them to estimate how many years these products will last?
-I wanted to answer these questions and I have performed my own experiments, using software that tracks my day-to-day computer usage patterns.
+When you look at the technical specifications for modern gaming keyboards and mice, you notice that manufacturers provide lifespan estimations like "this keyboard will last 80 million keypresses" or "this mouse will last 30 million clicks."
+What do these metrics mean?
+Can you use them to estimate how many years these products last?
+I wanted to answer these questions, and I have performed some experiments, using software that tracks my day-to-day computer usage patterns.
 Here's what I have learned: